heofthetea/rusty-dfa/README.md

 ## Future Scope
 I may try my hands at a [Thompson NFA](https://swtch.com/~rsc/regexp/regexp1.html) at some point, to see how my approach stacks up.
+Also I may implement a "parallel NFA" (i.e. a non-backtracking approach to simulating runs on NFAs) to see whether that may actually be faster than the DFA construction.

 ### Performance
 One of my goals for this project is to make it as fast as possible (at the very least the actual matching, the construction is fine if it's a bit slower).